Relaxation times for Hamiltonian systems: Introduction

-The problem is then that one should make use of suitable a priori estimates on the dynamics, in lack of an explicit integration of the equations of motion.
+The problem is then that one should make use of suitable a priori estimates on the dynamics, since an explicit integration of the equations of motion is lacking.
 This can actually be implemented following the main idea introduced in paper \cite{carati}, which was concerned with Hamiltonian perturbation theory in the thermodynamic limit.
-In such a paper, a procedure is given which, for any $\mathcal{L}^2$ function $f$ of phase space with respect to Gibbs measure, allows one to provide an upper bound to $\|U_tf-f\|_2$, by knowing an upper bound of $\|[f,H]\|_2$.
-Here, $[\cdot, \cdot ]$ denotes Poisson bracket, $H$ the Hamiltonian of the system, and $U_t$ the corresponing unitary evolution group.
+In such a paper, a procedure is given which, for any $\mathcal{L}^2$ function $f$ of phase space with respect to the Gibbs measure, allows one to provide an upper bound to $\|U_tf-f\|_2$, by knowing an upper bound to $\|[f,H]\|_2$.
+Here, $H$ is the Hamiltonian of the system, and $U_t$ the corresponing unitary evolution group.

 The estimate of the lower bound $\tf$ is provided by formula (\ref{tempo_equilibrio}) of Theorem~\ref{teorema_rilassamento}, which is stated and proved in Section~2.
 Such a proof is given for an ample class of Hamiltonian systems, which are the ones considered in most rigorous works in Statistical Mechanics (see \cite{ruelle}).